 One 'at call' hard waste collection is offered to each residence per financial year.
 This free service is provided by East Waste on behalf of Adelaide Hills Council.
 Bookings are essential and conditions apply.
 Click here for further details and to make your booking through East Waste.
-For a comprehensive list of options to recycle or dispose of items not accepted through hard waste collection, download our A-Z Guide to Waste Reduction (see top of page).
+For a comprehensive list of options to recycle or dispose of items not accepted through hard waste collection, download our A-Z Guide to Waste Reduction.

 HEATHFIELD RESOURCE RECOVERY CENTRE

 The EPA has developed a litter reporting app and website to give power to the people who see someone committing a littering offence.
-Tap into the 'Dob in a Litterer' website (or via the free app) to report cases of littering from vehicles.
+Go to the 'Dob in a Litterer' website (or via the free app) to report cases of littering from vehicles.